David-OConnor/calculator/README.rst

 must be exposed to your system path. ('python3' and 'pip3' if using Linux.)

-Special thanks to Chris Gohlke, for maintaining the working Scipy wheel for Windows downloadedby this script: PyPi doesn't have one.
+Special thanks to Chris Gohlke, for maintaining the working Scipy wheel for Windows downloaded by this script: PyPi doesn't have one.
 (CAO Sept 2017)

 Installation instructions for Windows: